Carevo

 Nurses:

-• family members that translate dont always properly convey what the patient is saying
+family members who translate don’t always properly convey what the patient is saying

 Patients: